CS-Martin/project-casino/src/features/offer-dashboard/README.md

 **Features:**

-- Total active offers (latest offers per casino with recent checks)
+- Total offers (all time) - Complete count of all offers ever created
-- Total offers in the system
-- Total expired/deprecated offers
-- Average offer lifetime
-- Number of casinos with updated offers
+- Casinos with offers - Count and percentage of casinos that have offers
+- Active offers (current) - Currently valid offers that are not expired
+- Superior offers found - High-value offers with bonus >= $100 or 100%+ match
 - Percentage indicators for context
 - Tooltips with detailed explanations
 - Responsive grid layout